nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 ### Organisation switch ###

-The organisation configuration **SHALL** include a service ID filtering enablement switch that allows a user at a provider organisation to enable or disable service ID filtering for their organisation.
+The organisation configuration **SHALL** include a service filtering enablement switch that allows a user at a provider organisation to enable or disable service filtering for their organisation.

 The organisation switch **SHALL**:

-- control service ID filtering enablement for the current organisation
+- control service filtering enablement for the current organisation
 - only be controlled by appropriate staff logged on at the provider organisation
 - allow two states (ON and OFF), and be initially defaulted to OFF
 - take effect immediately